 The RGS puts out four competitive teams as well as two social teams.
 Each of the competitive teams has a minimum of 12 fixtures each with both the 1st XI and 2nd XI playing 15 or more matches.
 The 1st XI enters five knockout competitions: the Independent Schools’ Football Association National Cup; the English Schools’ Football Association National Cup, the Surrey County Cup and, along with the 2nd XI, they play in the Trinity Schools’ Cup and the London and South East England Schools’ Cup.

-The 1st XI has averaged a 77% win record over the past four years and has previously reached the semi-finals of both the Trinity Schools' Cup and London and South East England Schools’ Cups.
-The School has strong links with the Independent Schools Football Association and last year had players representing both the U18 South of England and the U14 England sides.
+The 1st XI and 2nd XI regularly reach the latter stages of both the Trinity Schools' Cup and London and South East England Schools’ Cups.
+The School has strong links with the Independent Schools Football Association and recently has had players representing both the U18 South of England and the U14 England sides.

 The RGS offers many other sporting activities; click on the tab for further information.